tambasii/landingpage/README.md

-#The Odin Project landing page.
+#The Odin Project landing page

 For this project, I’ll create an entire web page from a design provided by The Odin Project.

 Images used in this project